-Rack mounted surge protectors shall be provided within the headend and remote node cabinets to protect the CAT-6 cabling serving the exterior, building wall mounted cameras.
-Modular surge protectors shall also be provided at the camera end of the CAT-6 cable.
+Rack mounted surge protectors shall be provided within the headend and remote node cabinets to protect the category 6 cabling serving the exterior, building wall mounted cameras.
+Modular surge protectors shall also be provided at the camera end of the category 6 cable.

 The headend equipment rack shall utilize a standalone UPS sized for a minimum of 10 minutes of battery run-time.
 The UPS shall be provided by the Direct Vendor.
 General contractor will provide dedicated 30 Amp, 120VAC power and NEMA L5-30R twist-lock receptacle.